pulp/pulp_installer/docs/pulplift.md

 If you need to change these variables, **including choosing which plugins to install**, copy one of these files to **create a local variable file**.
 Pulplift will first look for `local.user-config.yml` or `local.dev-config.yml`, which are not checked into git.
+To overwrite those settings for an individual one of your vagrant instances, you can provide a `local.<hostname>-config.yml`.

 Any of the Ansible variables can be set in this local variable file.
 Please see the README of each [pulp_installer](https://github.com/pulp/pulp_installer#roles) role